Covers of surfaces, Kleinian groups, and the curve complex: Background

 We now briefly discuss hyperbolic $3$-manifolds $M = \mathbb{H}^3 / \Gamma$ homeomorphic to $S \times \mathbb{R}$, as these manifolds are the focus of this paper.
-Here and throughout, we always consider such a manifold with a fixed homotopy equivalence $\iota \colon S \to M$, called a marking, which allows us to identify homotopy classes of curves in $S$ with homotopy classes in $M$.
-Hence, for any essential curve $\alpha$ in $S$ it makes sense to speak of its length $\ell_M(\alpha)$ in $M$, which is defined to be the length of the geodesic in $M$ homotopic to $\iota(\alpha) \subset M$.
+Here and throughout, we always consider such a manifold with a fixed homotopy equivalence $\iota \colon S \to M$, called a marking, which allows us to identify homotopy classes of curves in $S$ with those in $M$.
+Further, we will only consider hyperbolic structures $M$ on $S \times \mathbb{R}$ \emph{without accidental parabolics} meaning that for each essential curve $\alpha$ in $S$, $\iota(\alpha)$ has a unique geodesic representative, whose length we denote by $\ell_M(\alpha)$.

-Associated to any such manifold $M$ without accidental parabolics\footnote{That is, where parabolics of $\Gamma$ all come from peripheral loops in $\pi_1(S)$.} is a pair of \textit{end invariants} $(\lambda^{-}, \lambda^{+})$, each of which is either:
+Associated to any such manifold $M$ without accidental parabolics is a pair of \textit{end invariants} $(\lambda^{-}, \lambda^{+})$, each of which is either: